Are physician surveys worth it for oncologists?

 Enable decision-makers to identify prevalent views of oncologists regarding cancer care issues

 Oncologists often have diverse opinions or views regarding cancer care.
-Physician surveys serve as a platform to gain insights into oncologists’ prevalent views.
+Physician surveys serve as a platform to gain valuable insights into oncologists’ prevalent views.

 For example, a study conducted at the University of Massachusetts-Boston3 revealed different practices and attitudes of oncologists towards medical marijuana.
 The survey showed that only 30% of oncologists were adequately informed to make recommendations on medical marijuana.
 Also, 80% discussed medical marijuana with patients, and 46% recommended it clinically as a helpful adjunct to standard pain management.